sitespeedio/sitespeed.io/README.md

 <a href="http://sitespeed.io" target="_blank">Sitespeed.io</a> - how speedy is your site? [![Build Status](https://secure.travis-ci.org/soulgalore/sitespeed.io.png?branch=master)](http://travis-ci.org/soulgalore/sitespeed.io)
 =============

-Sitespeed.io is a tool that analyzes web sites and give you information of why they are slow and how you can optimize the web performance.
-Yslow rules in combination with other best practices rules are used.
+Sitespeed.io is an open source tool that helps you analyze and optimize your website speed and performance, based on performance best practices.

 What do sitespeed.io do?
 -------